-ALERT: Following Governor Larry Hogan’s emergency actions to protect public health during the COVID-19 pandemic, the Maryland Natural Resources Police is suspending field day workshops.
+ALERT: Following Governor Larry Hogan’s emergency actions to protect public health during the COVID-19 pandemic, the Maryland Natural Resources Police is suspending field day works

 Hunter education students are encouraged to take the online course, which combined with a field day workshop will satisfy the hunter education requirement.
-Upon completion of the course, students will receive a voucher, that is good for one year, to take a field day workshop to satisfy the hunter education requirement.
+Upon completion of the course, students will receive a voucher, which is good for eighteen months, to take a field day workshop to satisfy the hunter education requirement.

-The minimum age requirement to take the internet-based course has been lowered to 10 years of age.
+The minimum age requirement to take the internet-based course and field day workshop has been lowered to 10 years of age.

 The Maryland Hunter Education Course takes 12 to 14 hours to complete.
 Students must attend all sessions of the class to pass.
 Most courses require that youngsters under the age of 14 be accompanied by a participating adult.